 Many people know plastic is bad for the planet and that reducing the amount we consume is only going to be a good thing.
 However, knowing how to make these changes to your everyday life can be difficult.
-An easy and stress-free way to do your bit for the environment is by replacing your drinks container with a BPA-free water bottle instead.
+An easy and stress-free way to do your bit for the environment is by replacing your drinks container with BPA-free water bottles instead.
 Learn more about the effects of BPA and plastic consumption, including the possible impact on your health as well as the planet.

 What is BPA?

 BPA stands for bisphenol A and is a chemical commonly formed during the making of polycarbonate plastic – the material usually used to make disposable drink bottles.
 The chemical became more prevalent in modern manufacturing from the 1960s onwards and is also found in epoxy resins – the material used to line the inside of tinned foods and bottle lids.

 Why is BPA bad for you and the planet?

 According to a report by the US National Toxicology Program (NTP), BPA is mostly consumed by humans through their diet – the chemical can transfer from the container into the food or drink it is storing before being eaten.
 BPA is believed to be linked to health problems such as development issues and birth defects in animals and so there is some concern that these effects could be apparent in humans too, as discussed in a NTP study published in 2008.